enochndika/blog-post/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+## Backend (API)
+You can find the backend used for this app [Here](https://github.com/enochndika/fastify-blog-api).

+It's a Fastify Server with TypeScript and Prisma ORM

 ## Learn More

 To learn more about Next.js, take a look at the following resources: